 This is the first demo that accompanies the lesson on SQL Server failover clustering fundamentals.
 We will build a traditional 2-node SQL Server failover clustered instance on Windows Server 2012 from start to finish and install SQL Server 2012 Service Pack 1.

 SQL Server 2012 natively supports multi-subet/geographically dispersed clusters.
 In this second demo on failover clustering, we will build a 2-node SQL Server failover clustered instance that spans across multiple geographical locations.
 We will also look at the different network configurations that need to be considered to achieve our recovery objectives and service level agreements

-Edwin M Sarmiento is a Microsoft Certified Master and a Microsoft SQL Server MVP from Ottawa, Canada.
+Edwin M Sarmiento is a Filipino Microsoft Certified Master and a Microsoft Data Platform MVP from Ottawa, Canada.
 He specializes in high availability, disaster recovery and system infrastructures running on the Microsoft server technology stack.
 He is very passionate about technology but has interests in music, professional and organizational development, leadership and management matters when not working with databases.
 He lives up to his primary mission statement – “To help people and organizations grow and develop their full potential as God has planned for them“

 He's a regular contributor on the website MSSQLTips and has contributed to the SQL Server MVP Deep Dives book series - Volume 1 and Volume 2 - and one of the Technical Editors/Reviewers of the book SQL Server 2012 with PowerShell V3 Cookbook.
 He's actively involved in the SQL Server community by answering questions in Microsoft forums and speaking at conferences like SQLSaturday, SQLRally, SQLConnections, SQL PASS Community Summit, Microsoft TechDays, SQLLive360, DevTeach and other user group events.